coderaishya/FrontendMentorProjects/random-advice-generator/README.md

 ## Welcome! 👋

 This challenge is built with HTML,Css and Javascript.
-It uses  the [Advice Slip API](https://api.adviceslip.com)
+It uses  the [Advice Slip API](https://api.adviceslip.com) for displaying the data of Random quotes

 ## Links